Economic & National Security

 No conflict scenario required to make this case.
 Fleet deficit grows every year.
 Budget is appropriated.
 Production capacity — not funding, not authority — is the constraint.

 The defense production crisis requires no adversary to be real.
 The Navy has a congressionally mandated battle force requirement of 355 ships.
 It has 287 today.
 The deficit grows because retirements outpace deliveries, and deliveries are constrained by an industrial base operating above capacity on existing programs.
 This is peacetime.
 No elevated threat condition.
-Congress has appropriated $47.4 billion for shipbuilding in FY2026 — and signalled more to come.
+Congress has appropriated $47.4 billion for shipbuilding in FY2026 — and signaled more to come.
 The authority is there.
 The requirement is documented.
 What is absent is the production capacity to execute.
 Closing the gap requires new yards.
 The question is not whether they are needed.
 It is who builds them and when.

 Without domestic shipbuilding capacity, both paths end the same way — commercial decline and strategic exposure compound until neither is recoverable on any reasonable timeline.